Tax Guide for Rental Companies

 This section explains the requirements for collecting and reporting sales and use tax on leases.

-In California, each person who is engaged in the business of selling or leasing tangible personal property is required to hold a seller's permit for each place of business in this state at which transactions relating to sales are customarily negotiated.
+In California, each person who is engaged in the business of selling (or leasing under a lease defined as a continuing sale and purchase) tangible personal property is required to hold a seller's permit for each place of business in this state at which transactions relating to sales are customarily negotiated.

 Registering for a seller's permit is free, although in some case a security deposit may be required.
 If you have multiple sales locations, you must register each location with us.
 You can register with the CDTFA for a seller's permit using our online registration service.